20 Good movies to Learn Korean

 Third, you are allowing yourself to listen more.
 If anything, that gets stronger by watching flicks, drama, or listening to songs; It’s the listening skills you are targeting.
 Other things come later.

-Many language-lovers totally ignore this, such a fun way of language learning prospect.
+Many language lovers totally ignore this; it is such a fun way of language learning prospect.

-You wouldn’t realize what you are missing unless you start consuming media in your target language.
+You won’t realize what you are missing unless you start consuming media in your target language.

 If a Korean language school promises you to teach the language in 3 years, cut that period short to 2 years if you learn Korean with films.